simple2source/python-learning/README.md

 python process
 =======

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+python learing process, a great place to describe your book's content and ideas.